portugueslab/sashimi/README.md

 ### Recommended: Create a new environment

 It is a good practice to create an environment for every project.
-The provided `environment.yml` sets up all required dependencies.
+The provided `environment.yml` sets up almost all required dependencies (see below).

     conda env create -f {path to environment.yml}